NKSL2001/WIF3011-concurrent/README.md

 ### Set up web server

+Ensure using JDK instead of JRE.

 1. Install [Community Server Connectors](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-community-server-connector) and restart VS Code.
 2. Find Servers panel at the bottom of Explorer side panel.
 3. Right click on Community Server Connectors and choose "Create New Server..."
 4. Choose "Yes" to download a server, choose "Apache Tomcat 11.0.0-M6".
-Select "Continue" to agree to the license.
+Select "Continue" - "Yes" to agree to the license.
 5. Wait for download to finish.
 6. In the Servers panel, right click on apache-tomcat-11.0.0-M6 and choose "Add Deployment".
 7. Select "Exploded" to load the folder instead of using a compiled WAR file.